EUROPA DONNA and Advocacy

 Advocacy – the act of representating or promoting a cause or purpose on behalf of oneself or others – can involve influencing policy, affecting legislation and changing attititudes.
 This is not an easy concept in some European countries and indeed the word “advocacy” is not capable of direct translation into some languages.
 To further its advocacy objectives and maintain high awareness of its Ten Goals EUROPA DONNA carries out projects and programmes in three main areas:

 EUROPA DONNA develops educational projects and organises practical workshops and international conferences as well as collaborative conferences with other organisations.
-These bring together leading clinicians, health professionals, policy-makers, parliamentarians and lay participants to discuss breast cancer issues and developments and to enhance advocacy skills.
-These include EUROPA DONNA Pan-European conferences, which are held every two years, and co-sponsoring with the EORTC and EUSOMA on the European Breast Cancer Conferences (EBCC) in the alternating years.
-The participants at these conferences produce statements (Florence 1998, Brussels 2000, Barcelona 2002, Hamburg 2004, Nice 2006, Berlin 2008, Barcelona 2010, Vienna 2012) which are designed to further the cause of the fight against breast cancer.
+These bring together leading clinicians, health professionals, policy-makers, parliamentarians and lay participants to discuss breast cancer issues and developments and to enhance advocacy skills and include EUROPA DONNA Pan-European conferences, which are held every two years, and the European Breast Cancer Conferences (EBCC) which EUROPA DONNA co-organises with the EORTC and EUSOMA .
+Emanating from these conferences are statements and manifestos which are designed to further the cause of the fight against breast cancer.

 In addition, EUROPA DONNA has designed and developed a European Breast Cancer Advocacy Training course which was launched in 2001 and is now held annually in Milan.
-For a number of years the course was supported by a grant from the European Union.
+EUROPA DONNA also provides continuing education for its members through the Advocacy Leader Conference which has been held every two years since 2008 and MBC Conferences and trainings since 2017.

 EUROPA DONNA is helping to change attitudes at both national and European levels.